Step 2 - The core functionality

 Okay, I think you get the point now.
 We don't have to follow the error messages in such detail from now on.

-Let's add some functionality to the withdraw
+Let's add some functionality to the `withdraw` method that actually adjust the `balance`.

 !FILENAME lib/atm.rb